USA Banner

 National Maritime Day

-Ninety years ago, Congress declared National Maritime Day to commemorate the American steamship Savannah’s voyage from the United States to England, marking the first successful crossing of the Atlantic Ocean with steam propulsion.
+In 1933, Congress declared National Maritime Day to commemorate the American steamship Savannah’s voyage from the United States to England, marking the first successful crossing of the Atlantic Ocean with steam propulsion.
 During World War II more than 250,000 members of the American Merchant Marine served their country, with more than 6,700 giving their lives, hundreds being detained as prisoners of war and more than 800 U.S. merchant ships being sunk or damaged.

 Maritime Day is a time-honored tradition that recognizes one of our country’s most important industries.
-Each year, ceremonies and celebrations throughout the country recognize National Maritime Day and the people our maritime nation depends on.
+Each year, ceremonies and celebrations throughout the country recognize Maritime Day and the people our maritime nation depends on.

-Monday, May 22, 2023
+Thursday May 22, 2025

-10:00 am-11:30 am
+10:00 am - 11:30 am